All Episodes

 People move into and out of the various categories of wealth all the time.

-He was in a commodities business.
+He was in the commodities business.

 You couldn't be more wrong.

-If you would change your thinking and realize that whatever it is you've learned in college, if it's what you love, and if it's not what you love, go do what you love and forget what you learn in college.
+If you would change your thinking and realize that whatever it is you've learned in college, if it's what you love, and if it's not what you love, go do what you love and forget what you learned in college.

-Find out what you love, go do it, do it better than anybody else, and you'll find that there will be all kinds of people who will pay you to do it.
+And you'll find that there will be all kinds of people who will pay you to do it.

-If you do it well, if you do it dependably, if you make it well, if you make it great, if you make it dependably, if it if you can be counted on, if you can be trusted, if your stuff is great, if your work is great, there will be people who will pay you more than you ever dreamed.
+If you do it well, if you do it dependably, if you make it well, if you make it great, if you make it dependably, if you can be counted on, if you can be trusted, if your stuff is great, if your work is great, there will be people who will pay you more than you ever dreamed.

-And and in rush, I get that.
+And Rush, I get that.

 It makes sense for the individual, and I'm happy for me.